 With an SDWAN on hand, you’re not restricted to one ISP.
-SDWAN bundles multiple connections, across multiple providers, so your available bandwidth is exponentially more than it would be without SDWAN.
-Definitely worth a tick in the pro column.
+SDWAN bundles multiple connections across multiple providers, so your available bandwidth is exponentially more than it would be without SDWAN.
+This is definitely worth a tick in the pro column.

 As mentioned earlier, MPLS is a painfully expensive option that is basically just accessible to high-ranking corporations with dollars to burn.
 Instead of paying exorbitant rates of nearly $1000 per Mbps, you’re paying the standard rates of Internet broadband and 4G costs.
 It’s a lot easier on the budget.
 Another tick.

 Since SDWAN utilises a bundle of connections, you have options in what vendors you go with for this bundle.
-You’re not limited to just Telstra cable, you can also have Optus 4G, TPG Fibre, and an NBN connection.
+Your business won’t be limited to just Telstra cable, you can also have Optus 4G, TPG Fibre, and an NBN connection.

-Further to having multiple vendors and connections, this means that you’re not dead in the water when one of those connections goes down due to scheduled or impromptu service interruptions.
+Having multiple vendors and connections means that you’re not dead in the water when one of those connections goes down due to scheduled or impromptu service interruptions.
 Therefore, SDWAN provides you with far more reliability in terms of your connectivity.

 SDWAN provides greater security for your business as you can encrypt all communications across your network by default.
-When all traffic is routed through your SDWAN connections, they are secured by your encryption protocols.
+When all traffic is routed through your SDWAN connections with traffic shaping, they are secured by your encryption protocols.

 The best news about SDWAN is that it is not just for businesses with multiple sites and branches.
 You can utilise SDWAN for connecting from office to home, as well as office to office.
 Or without any secondary location at all.
-You can simply use it as a means to bundle your connections and provide a Quality of Service (dedicating portions of your bandwidth to specific functions).
+You can simply use it as a means to bundle your connections and provide a QoS (Quality of Service).
+This dedicates portions of your bandwidth to specific functions.

-You can send SDWAN devices to additional branches without being configured before hand.
-The device can download its policies, crypto-certificate and keys and begin learning traffic patterns immediately and automatically.
-The technology becomes very hands off, which saves you time and headaches.
+You can send SDWAN devices to additional branches without them being configured beforehand.
+The device can download its policies, crypto-certificate, and keys, and begin learning traffic patterns immediately and automatically.
+The technology becomes very hands-off, which saves you time and headaches.